jar-o/dumdum/README.md

 #### JSON

 dumdum understands JSON requests.
-And because of this, you may have nested values you want to match on.
+And because of this, you may have nested values you want to match.
 A `param` name may use dotted notation to specify this nesting.
 E.g. if you have the following JSON

 ```
 {